Welcome to today's edition of the Rush 24-7 podcast.

 The IRS wouldn't accept that excuse from you, but you're expected to accept it from them.

-Well, and I think the backdrop is how is it that people who are intelligent are watching this and accept it that nobody remembers anything, no one was there, you know, it was at an Easter egg hunt, that's why he went.
+Well, and I think the backdrop is how is it that people who are intelligent are watching this and accept it, that nobody remembers anything, no one was there.

-Um I agree that this response like um Charlie Wrangell is scripted just like those hearings, the questions for the Democrats were.
+I agree that this response, like Charlie Wrangell, is scripted, just like those hearings, the questions for the Democrats were.

 They're all little pieces of it, but there's a great big picture that's blooming.

-There's just big pieces that have to be put together, and I'm afraid we're concentrating on a small little crumbs.
+There's just big pieces that have to be put together, and I'm afraid we're concentrating on the small little crumbs.

-That there there is a there is a re They don't they don't want people it's not because they're big fans of MSNBC uh or anything like that.
+It's not because they're big fans of MSNBC or anything like that.

 They'd rather people didn't follow this stuff at all.

-You know, I was just like tuning around the dial last night, and you can I come across all kinds of things didn't even know were out there.
+You know, I was just like tuning around the dial last night, and I come across all kinds of things, didn't even know were out there.

-I don't think I'd seen Family Feud in uh I was shocked to find Richard Dawson wasn't still hosting it.
+I don't think I'd seen Family Feud in.

-And then there was Katie Courick who was interviewing former child stars who were now doing good work.
+And then there was Katie Couric, who was interviewing former child stars who were now doing good work.

 And that's what they want.